-dates of the terms of certain associate justices-not all-were moved.
+elected to terms beginning January 1912.
+These elections were held every six years; only the commencement dates of the terms of certain associate justices-not all-were moved.

 The reason for these delays is not clear but they likely were designed to provide redress for an unintended consequence of the 1883 constitutional amendments.
-Justices Mitchell, Dickinson and Vanderburgh were first elected in November 1881, had their terms shortened by the 1883 amendments and, after only five years in office, were forced to run again in November 1886, for terms that normally would end January 1893.
+Justices Mitchell, Dickinson and Vanderburgh, who were first elected in November 1881, had their terms shortened by the 1883 amendments and, after only five years in office, were forced to run again in November 1886, for terms that normally would end January 1893.
 This was an unfair hardship on them that could be rectified by extending their current terms one year.
-Thus, rather than viewing the January 1894, start date of the new terms of the three associate justices elected in 1892 as a delay, it is more accurate to view it as the last day of a one year extension of the current terms of Justices Mitchell.
-Dickinson and Vanderburgh, which they won in the 1886 election.
-As it happened, of the three, only William Mitchell was reelected in 1892 for the term beginning January 1894, which revealed that the decision to postpone the expiration date of the three incumbents' terms had created a problem that would end only with the resignation, death or promotion of their lineal successors over time (in fact, the odd term dates ended with the death of Associate Justice Philip Brown in February 1915, over twenty years later).
+Thus, rather than viewing the January 1894, start date of the new terms of Justices Mitchell, Dickinson and Vanderburgh, who elected in 1892 as a delay, it is more accurate to view it as the last day of a one year extension of their current terms, which they won in the 1886 election.
+As it happened, of the three, only William Mitchell was re-elected in 1892 for the term beginning January 1894, which revealed that the decision to postpone the expiration date of the three incumbents' terms had created a problem that would end only with the resignation, death or promotion of their lineal successors over time (in fact, the odd term dates ended with the death of Associate Justice Philip Brown in February 1915, over twenty years later).
 The constitutional solution to this lingering problem lay in Article 6, §10, which required a newly appointed justice to stand in the next election that was held more than thirty days after his appointment.

-Incumbents Daniel Buck and Thomas Canty, who had defeated Dickinson and Vanderburgh, and William Mitchell ran in November 1898, for terms beginning January 1900, and all three lost (though defeated, they remained on the bench the next year).
-Their three successors, John Lovely, Calvin Brown and Charles Lewis, ran for reelection in November 1904, for six year terms beginning January 1906, and expiring January 1912, but John Lovely lost to Charles Elliott, who did not complete his term.
+Incumbents Daniel Buck and Thomas Canty, who had defeated Dickinson and Vanderburgh, and William Mitchell, ran in November 1898, for terms beginning January 1900, and all three lost (though defeated, they remained on the bench the next year).
+Their three successors, John Lovely, Calvin Brown and Charles Lewis, ran for re-election in November 1904, for six year terms beginning January 1906, and expiring January 1912, but John Lovely lost to Charles Elliott, who did not complete his term.
 He resigned September 1909.
 His appointed replacement, Thomas D. O'Brien, was required to run in the next election, November 1910, for a normal six year term beginning January 1911 (which he did and lost).

 This left two justices who still served odd terms-Calvin Brown and Charles Lewis.
 Their terms expired January 1912.
 To be reelected, they were required to run in the November 1910, election for terms starting January 1912.
-Calvin Brown ran and was reelected associate justice; however, in the midst of the 1912 election, he ran for chief justice and was elected to a normal six year term, beginning January 1913.
+Calvin Brown ran and was re-elected associate justice; however, in the midst of the 1912 election, he ran for chief justice and was elected to a normal six year term, beginning January 1913.
 His elevation created a vacancy in the associate justice ranks which was filled by the appointment of George Bunn in January 1913.
 Because Bunn attained this office by appointment, he stood for election in 1914, survived the primary, and won the general in November 1914, for a normal six year term commencing January 1915.